 Spring semester Undergraduate and Master's graduates: program end date is typically your graduation date

 Fall semester Undergraduate and Master's graduates: program completion date will be the last day of finals in December

 Doctoral students: completion date is when you submit your final dissertation to the department after all revisions have been made.
 You will need to consult with your department to determine when they will consider you complete with all requirements for your degree

-You are permitted to remain in the U.S. while your OPT application is pending however after you program end date you may not work on or off campus until your OPT has been approved and you have received your EAD card.
+You are permitted to remain in the U.S. while your OPT application is pending.
+However, after your program end date, you may not work on or off campus until your OPT has been approved and you have received your EAD card.

 Post-Completion OPT Timeline

 - 90 days before I-20 completion date - This is the earliest date you can apply.

 - 60 days after I-20 completion date - This is the latest date you can apply.